 To find out which specific hormone disruptors are in various product groups, again, I recommend starting with this article.

 It’s disheartening, isn’t it?
-To tell you the truth, I go back and forth between caring a LOT and thinking, “What’s the point?”
+To tell you the truth, I go back and forth between caring a LOT about endocrine disruptors and thinking, “What’s the point?”
 Because these guys are everywhere.